Review of DEVO’s New Album “Something for Everybody”

 So your favorite band stopped making music 2 decades ago and while occasionally they get together and do a show, those shows are few and far between.
 You think to yourself, “no way they will ever release a new album.”

 Energetic and poppy (a lot of the music on this album is poppy) Fresh is a great 1st song.
-It has a driving drum beat, good mix of vocals, some standalone guitar work toward the end (which maybe references “Be Stiff”) and interesting vocal work throughout that kind of reminds me of their earlier “Modern Life”.
+It has a driving drum beat, a good mix of vocals, some standalone guitar work toward the end (which may be referencing “Be Stiff”), and interesting vocal work throughout that kind of reminds me of their earlier “Modern Life”.
 After hearing this released as a song on iTunes 2 months ago, I had no doubt that this would be on the album.

 2. What We Do

 What We Do won me over because it reminds me of the song Smart Patrol/Mr. DNA from Duty Now For the Future, in that different members of the band get to sing a part of the song.
 Admittedly I really enjoy it when I hear Bob Mothersbaugh sing, which is too rare, and I believe this is him on this track singing one of the verses (or an amazing facsimile).
 When listening to it, I picture in my head how satisfying this will be in concert.
 The song might resonate well with this tech’d out generation, since it seems to caution against the very tech loop we are all caught inside.